 Its ‘keyword by intent’ box breaks down the type of keywords that a site ranks for into four categories: informational, navigational, commercial and transactional.
 These tell you what a user is trying to do when performing a search (find information, locate something, buy a product etc.).

-Another key difference between Semrush and Spyfu’s domain overview tools is the number of countries you can perform domain analysis for.
-While Semrush shows you how a domain is performing in circa 120 countries, SpyFu limits you to doing so with 16 territories.
+Another key difference between Semrush and SpyFu’s domain overview tools is the number of countries you can perform domain analysis for.
+While Semrush shows you how a domain is performing in around 120 countries, SpyFu limits you to doing so in 30 territories.

 And unlike Semrush, SpyFu doesn’t let you get a global overview of domain data — you have to do things on a per-country basis.
 This stops you from getting a more holistic view of a domain.